day8/re-frame/README.md

 So, there's a regularity, simplicity and certainty to how a re-frame app goes about its business, which leads, in turn, to an ease in reasoning and debugging.
-This is key to why re-frame is so pleasing to work with - it is just so straightforward.
+This is key to why re-frame is pleasing to work with - it is just so straightforward.

 ## Managing mutation